Europe Africa Regional Members

 AEM provides information about meningitis symptoms to raise awareness and promotes vaccinations throughout Spain.

-Association Petit Ange - Ensemble contre la Méningite (France)
+Association Petit Ange and Association Audrey - Ensemble contre les Méningites (France)

-Association Petit Ange was established in 2007 to help, inform, encourage discussion and engage people in meningitis with the hope to raise awareness of the disease across France.
-Specifically, the organisation works to:
+Association Petit Ange and Association Audrey were both established to help, inform, encourage discussion and engage people in meningitis with the hope to raise awareness of the disease across France.
+They formed the coalition, Ensemble contre les Méningites, working to defeat all forms of meningitis across the country.
+Specifically, the coalition works to:

 Help families affected by meningitis and often the loss of a child.